ibm-cloud-docs/solution-tutorials/index.md

    ```
    {: pre}

-   macOS Catalina may prompt you with a message saying the developer cannot be verified.
+   macOS Catalina and later may prompt you with a message saying the developer cannot be verified.
 To allow `oc` to be executed anyway, run `sudo xattr -r -d com.apple.quarantine /usr/local/bin/oc`.
    {: tip}

 ### Helm 3